Categories: Dessert

 You won’t be able to resist the sweet creamy taste of this delicious dessert!
 Enjoy the silken tofu and sago bathed in housemade syrup.
 Your family will love this recipe for its simplicity as well as its delicious flavors!

-If you’re still looking to satisfy your sweet tooth after reading all of that, take a look at our Desserts section here!
+If you’re still looking to satisfy your sweet tooth after reading all of that, take a look at our other dessert recipes!

 Print